3and4/Leither/README_EN.md

 MiMeiSetCid ver= 1
 ```

-The mimei's latest version is now 1, pointing to the above IPFS file.
+Now the mimei's last version is 1, pointing to the above IPFS file.

 **Directly fill a file into a mimei:**
 ```shell